 The CFD analysis enables you to predict the behavior of the contaminant within the room.
 Tracking will allow a greater control over potential work hazards.

-Evaluate the air speed withing the room.
+Evaluate the air speed within the room.
 Identify areas of high flow velocity.
 Modify the room design to ensure steady air movement throughout the whole domain.

-Thermo-Consult is an engineering office specialized in HVAC & R systems that created a multi-operational state ventilation system in a clean room for an electron microscope.
-The engineers at the company used SimScale to investigate the airflow for ensuring that the temperature does not exceed certain values and that the air speed in different places is not above the limits.
+Thermo-Consult is an engineering office specialized in HVAC & R systems that created a multi-operational state ventilation system in a cleanroom for an electron microscope.
+The customer’s engineers used SimScale to investigate the airflow for ensuring that the temperature does not exceed certain values and that the air speed in different places is not above the limits.